Bringing New Possibilities to the Mississippi Delta

 As many agricultural and manufacturing jobs have left the area, there has been a steady exodus of middle and lower-income citizens of both races leaving to find jobs elsewhere.
 The jobs that remain in Clarksdale are largely blue collar or manual farm labor.
 A small core of manufacturing also remains along with a growing health care sector.
 Crime, drugs, and gangs are a significant problem for all sectors of the community.

-Still, the citizens of Clarksdale are a proud people who have maintained a stubborn confidence in themselves.
-This independent spirit is a perfect fit with the Mastery Foundation approach of empowering people in their own commitment and abilities to successfully take on and resolve their problems.
+Still, the citizens of Clarksdale are a proud people who maintain a stubborn confidence in themselves.
+Their independent spirit and commitment to their community was a perfect opportunity for us to further develop our own understanding of how community programs can empower people to successfully take on and resolve their problems.

-Each summer since 2002, citizens of Clarksdale and the surrounding area gather for two days at the public library to create a new conversation about and for their community.
-Business people, bankers, educators, community workers and volunteers make new connections with each other, consider new ideas, acquire new tools and skills, and create new possibilities for Clarksdale.
-And in June 2005, the conversation expanded deeper into the Delta, with the first Community Empowerment Program in Greenville.
+For four consecutive years, the Mastery Foundation and citizens of Clarksdale and the surrounding area worked to create a new conversation about and for their community.
+Business people, bankers, educators, community workers and volunteers made new connections with each other, considered new ideas, acquired new tools and skills, and created new possibilities for Clarksdale.